isomerpages/moe-bukitmerahsec/_our-merahan-curriculum/Home Based Learning.md

 **Home-Based Learning Schedule For Semester 1 (2023)**

-*Click on the link below to access the HBL timetable* [HBL Timetable for Semester 1 2023](/files/BMSS%202023%20Sem%201%20HBL%20Schedule_ForStudents_UPDATED.pdf)
+*Click on the link below to access the HBL timetable:*
+[HBL Timetable for Semester 1 2023](/files/BMSS%202023%20Sem%201%20HBL%20Schedule_ForStudents_UPDATED.pdf)

 <br>